Death-positive basics about life cycles, death, and comforting physics for toddlers through early elementary.

 You Might Also Like: Anatomy & Body Awareness Books For Squeamish Parents

-Death As A Part Of The Life Cycle
+Death As A Natural Part Of The Life Cycle

 The Wolf Birds shows how the death of one animal can keep many others alive, which makes it both a harsh and beautiful story.
 Sophie’s Squash celebrates and accepts the death of a beloved squash named Bernice – and Bernice’s transition into a vine that creates new life.
 Big Cat, Little Cat gives kids a bittersweet introduction to generational narrative – how one cat can share their wisdom and joy with the young, passing the torch as this joy continues over generations.